 The Corporation recognizes the importance and benefits of timely identification, assessment and management of risks that may impact the Corporation's ability to achieve its objectives.
 In this respect, the Corporation is committed to prudent risk management practices within the context of an enterprise risk management ("ERM") framework.
-Further information regarding the Corporation's risk management practices and its ERM framework is contained under "Risks and Uncertainties" in the MD&A for the year ended December 31, 2022, which is available under the Corporation's SEDAR profile at www.sedar.com and on the Corporation's website at www.capstoneinfrastructure.com.
+Further information regarding the Corporation's risk management practices and its ERM framework is contained under "Risks and Uncertainties" in the MD&A for the year ended December 31, 2023, which is available under the Corporation's SEDAR profile at www.capstoneinfrastructure.com.
 There is, however, no assurance that the risk management practices employed by the Corporation will avoid future loss due to the occurrence of the matters set out in risks described below or other unforeseen risks.